Tabitha Yim

-Tabitha Yim (born November 2, 1985) is an American former elite artistic gymnast.
+Tabitha Ann Yim (born November 2, 1985) is an American former artistic gymnast and current head coach of the Stanford Cardinal women's gymnastics team.
 She is a 2001 World bronze medalist in the team competition, the 2002 U.S. national balance beam champion, the 2001 U.S. national floor exercise champion, and a two-time U.S. national all-around silver medalist (2001, 2002).
-Following her elite career, she became an NCAA gymnastics coach and was an assistant coach for the Stanford women's gymnastics team.
-She was hired as the head coach of the University of Arizona women's gymnastics team in May 2015 and was named the head coach at Stanford in August 2017.
+Prior to becoming head coach at Stanford Yim was the head coach for the Arizona Wildcats gymnastics team.

 Early years and junior career

-Tabitha Yim was born in Los Angeles, California.
-Aside from gymnastics, Yim is an accomplished musician; she plays both flute and organ, and she was an organist at the Crystal Cathedral at age 14.
+Yim was born in Los Angeles, California.
 While competing at the elite level in gymnastics, Yim also trained as a competitive figure skater and reached the novice level.
-She typically trained in figure skating in the early morning hours and then trained in gymnastics later in the day.

 In 1998, Yim began training at Charter Oak Gliders gymnastics club in Covina, California, and was coached by Beth Kline-Rybacki and Steve Rybacki.
 She quickly climbed the junior international elite ranks and won the silver medal in the all-around in the junior division at the 1999 U.S. National Championships after having placed 22nd the year before.
 She also won the silver medal on balance beam and on floor.
 In 2000, she won the gold medal in the junior all-around at the American Classic as well as the beam and floor titles.
 She then won the bronze medal in the junior all-around at the 2000 U.S. National Championships and became the junior national champion on floor.